-Circumstances such as your age, your spouse/ domestic partner's age, eligibility for retiree coverage in his or her own right and the amount of sick leave credit are different for each retiree and may affect this decision.
+Circumstances such as your age, your spouse/ domestic partner's age, eligibility for retiree coverage in their own right and the amount of sick leave credit are different for each retiree and may affect this decision.
 You may want to consult with your financial advisor.